-This document outlines the various types of support and accommodation options available to people who are homeless – ranging from street-based assistance to long-term housing, as well as social welfare entitlements.
+This document outlines the various types of support and accommodation options available to people who are homeless.
+These options range from street-based assistance to long-term housing, as well as social welfare entitlements.
 Some people who are homeless simply need somewhere to live.
 Others may have specific additional needs, due to mental health difficulties, addiction, relationship breakdown or other problems.
 There are particular arrangements for young people who are homeless.

-Some community services offer contact and food to rough sleepers, that is, people who are living and sleeping outdoors by day and night.
+Some community services offer contact and food to rough sleepers, that is, people who are living and sleeping outdoors.
 For example, soup runs provide sandwiches and hot drinks to rough sleepers in many urban areas.

-Street outreach teams befriend and engage with rough sleepers, aiming to link them with accommodation and other services with a view to helping them off the streets and into long-term accommodation, at their own pace.
+Street outreach teams befriend and engage with rough sleepers.
+They aim to link rough sleepers with accommodation and other services to help them off the streets and into long-term accommodation.

 Some organisations provide medical and related services, including bathing and laundry facilities.

 Hostels are the main form of emergency accommodation provided for single homeless people.
-Private emergency accommodation (such as bed and breakfasts or hotels) is used for people for whom hostel accommodation is not suitable, due to the size or composition of the household or to particular medical or social needs.
+Hostel accommodation is not suitable for some people, due to the size or composition of their household or because of the person's particular medical or social needs.
+In these situations other emergency accommodation such as, bed and breakfasts, hotels or family hubs is used.
 All placements in such accommodation are made on the basis that: